Walt Disney Studios Motion Pictures: Highest-grossing films

-Walt Disney Studios Motion Pictures has released 33 (Note: This cumulative total includes three 20th Century Fox films that Disney has acquired the rights to since their original theatrical releases (Star Wars: Episode I – The Phantom Menace, Avatar, and the international rights to Titanic); Disney has directly distributed the other 30 films.) films that have crossed the $1 billion mark in worldwide grosses—the most of any major Hollywood studios—with thirteen of the twenty highest-grossing films of all time being distributed by Disney; including the highest-grossing films in North America (Star Wars: The Force Awakens) and worldwide (Avatar).
-Of those thirteen films, six of them have crossed the $2 billion mark in worldwide grosses, the most for any studio.
-Disney has directly released three of the top five highest-grossing films in history (Avengers: Endgame, Avatar: The Way of Water, and Star Wars: The Force Awakens) and has owned the rights to the other two films (Avatar and the international rights to Titanic) since their release.
+Walt Disney Studios Motion Pictures has released 36 (Note: This cumulative total includes three 20th Century Fox films that Disney has acquired the rights to since their original theatrical releases (Star Wars: Episode I – The Phantom Menace, Avatar, and the international rights to Titanic); Disney has directly distributed the other 33 films.) films that have crossed the $1 billion mark in worldwide grosses—the most of any major Hollywood studios—with twelve of the twenty highest-grossing films of all time being distributed by Disney; including the second highest-grossing film in North America (Star Wars: The Force Awakens) and the highest-grossing film worldwide (Avatar).
+Of those twelve films, four of them have crossed the $2 billion mark in worldwide grosses, the most for any studio.
+Disney has directly released three of the top seven highest-grossing films in history (Avengers: Endgame, Avatar: The Way of Water, and Star Wars: The Force Awakens) and has owned the rights to the other two films (Avatar and the international rights to Titanic) since their release.

-In addition, Disney is the first of only three studios that have released at least two billion-dollar films in the same year (the others being Warner Bros. and Universal Pictures).
-Furthermore, Disney is the only studio that has achieved this eight times, in 2010, 2013, 2015, 2016, 2017, 2018, 2019, and 2024.
+In addition, Disney is the first of only three studios that have released at least two billion-dollar films in the same year, the others being Warner Bros. and Universal Pictures.
+Disney is the only studio that has achieved this nine times, in 2010, 2013, 2015, 2016, 2017, 2018, 2019, 2024, and 2025.
 2016 included four $1 billion releases, and 2019 included seven $1 billion releases, both records for any studio.
-Disney has released seven of the top ten highest-grossing animated films, the highest-grossing G, PG, PG-13, and R-rated films of all time, and sixteen of the twenty highest-grossing G-rated films.
-In addition, four of the top five opening weekends were Disney releases.
-In 2015, Disney achieved its largest yearly box-office gross worldwide and in North America.
+Disney has released seven of the top ten highest-grossing animated films, the highest-grossing G, PG, and PG-13-rated films of all time, and eighteen of the twenty highest-grossing G-rated films.
+Three of the top five opening weekends were Disney-distributed films.

+In 2015, Disney achieved its largest yearly box-office gross worldwide at $5 billion and $2 billion in North America.
 In 2016, Disney surpassed $7 billion in worldwide yearly box-office gross—the first of any major studio—surpassing the previous 2015 record.
 In 2019, Disney became the first studio ever to have seven releases cross $1 billion each in a single year.
 In the same year, Disney broke the previous records by making an unprecedented $13.2 billion at the global box office.